tbogaert/ovs-org/www.openvstorage.org/content/doc/Known Issues.md

     with the same vPool name.
 When deleting the vPool on one environment, the other vPools, on the other environments, will become unavailable!

+### Removing a vPool

+-   Removing a vPool only works in case all Storage Routers are online.
+You will be able to start the remove action in the GUI but the will fail.

 ### Re-adding a vPool on OpenStack Cinder fails in case the manual changes were not undone.